The story of a fisherman and businessman

 #5 Time is the real currency of life, not money

-If the fisherman took the businessman’s advice, he would end up with a lot more money, but much less time.
+If the fisherman took the businessman’s advice, he would end up with a a bunch of money, but much less time.
+Despite the wealth, this can make life messy, complicated, and unfulfilling.

 Two decades is a lot to spend on something you don’t really enjoy doing.
 And, once that time is gone, you can never get it back.

-You can always make more money, but you can never make more time.
+You can always make additional money, but you can never make more time.

-Money can buy you cars and houses and fashionable clothing.
+Money can buy you cars and houses and other material possessions.
 But, it can’t buy you a healthy marriage or a strong relationship with your kids.
 It can’t buy you wisdom or spiritual growth.
 Those things take time.

 Money can also replace some things that you lose or break, like a wallet or a washing machine.
 But, if you lose a loved one, you will never have more time with that person (here on earth, at least).
 If you break a relationship, more time may never heal it completely.